 Laws punishing public intoxication vary widely among states.
-This article discusses Indiana’s public intoxication law, but other alcohol-related issues may also apply to your case.
+This article discusses Indiana's public intoxication law, but other alcohol-related issues might also apply to your case.
 For example, someone at a bar who has too much to drink, gets angry, and hits someone might also face assault charges.
 If that person leaves the bar and tries to drive, the driver can be arrested for drunk driving.

-To learn about your state's laws on other alcohol related crimes, start with Crimes and Penalties by State.
+To learn about your state's laws on other alcohol-related crimes, start with Crimes and Penalties by State.

 If these options are not available (or unreasonable under the circumstances, such as when the intoxicated person lives far from the place of citation), the officer may leave the intoxicated person in the city or county jail until the person is no longer under the influence.

 Facing criminal charges can deter people from calling the police when they or another individual needs emergency assistance.
 To encourage people to reach out for help, lawmakers provide immunity from arrest or prosecution of public intoxication charges when an individual calls 911 for emergency medical assistance or to report a crime (including a victim of a sex offense or a crime witness).
 The individual must cooperate with emergency responders and remain at the scene of a medical crisis to take advantage of the good samaritan law.